thibmeu/http-message-signatures-directory/draft-meunier-webbotauth-registry.md

 This document describes a JSON based format for clients using {{DIRECTORY}}
 to advertise information about themselves.

+This document describes a JSON-based "Signature Agent Card" format for signature agent using {{DIRECTORY}} to advertise metadata about themselve.
+This includes identity, purpose, rate expectations, and cryptographic keys.
+It also establishes an IANA registry for Signature Agent Card parameters, enabling extensible and interoperable discovery of agent information.

 --- middle

 # Introduction

-TODO

-Bots developers, platform providers, and users of {{DIRECTORY}} are sharing metadata.
-This include name, contact, logo, or even their targetted purpose.
-Not all providers have the exact same set of attribute they'd like to share, but the attribute set is sufficiently large to justify a common definition.
+Signature Agents are entities that originate or forward signed HTTP requests on behalf of users or services.
+They include bots developers, platforms providers, and other intermediaries using {{DIRECTORY}}.
+These agents often need to identify themselves, and establish trust with origin servers.

+Today, the mechanisms for doing so are inconsistent: some rely on User-Agent strings (e.g. `MyCompanyBot/1.0`), others on IP address lists hosted on file servers (e.g. `badbots.com`), and still others on out-of-band definitions (e.g. documentation on docs.example.com/mybot).
+This diversity makes it difficult for operators and origin servers to reliably discover and share a Signature Agent’s purpose, contact information, or rate expectations.
-Existing discovery mechanism, such as {{OPENID-CONNECT-DISCOVERY}} do not have the necessary granularity, and purposue different goals.
+Existing discovery mechanisms, such as {{OPENID-CONNECT-DISCOVERY}}, do not have the necessary granularity, and pursue different goals.

-This document introduces a new IANA registry "Signature Agent Card parameters", and defines initial attributes.
+This document introduces a JSON-based "Signature Agent Card" format for Signature Agents, to be published in registries and discovered by servers.
+It also creates a new IANA registry of "Signature Agent Card Parameters" to ensure extensibility and consistency of future attributes.

 # Conventions and Definitions